aaron-grau/curic/html-css/readings/introduction.md

 </ol>
 ```

-The definition list it not as common but is used to hold definition data and definition term elements.
+The definition list it not as common but is used to hold definition data and term elements.
 ```html
 <dl>
     <dt>Unordered List</dt>